adamwperry/URLTester/README.md

 ```

 ### Version Changes
+**1.3.1** - Changed the way the expected and the actual url string comparison is done.
+Added WebUtility.UrlDecode to handle %20 and other encoded characters.
 **1.3.0** - Added the ability to have the domain as part of the source data.
 This allows testing of data from using different domains. eg. example.com and foo.example.com in the same test.
 The original -d parameter will still work too.

 **1.2.1** - Added a progress bar to the application.